chandantiwari/mindmeld/jlewi/README.md

 Among the things we improved;

-o We provide a *precompiled* source base for SwissEph.
+* We provide a *precompiled* source base for SwissEph.
 The package, as it is found on the Web, makes it necessary to pass through a precompilation stage, similar to software written in C, C++ using `#define`, `#endif` constructs.
 However, this usage is very un-Java,